Kxsssss/AUMCF_Sim/README.md

 - `BetaEvent`: double, log rate ratio for the event rate $\beta_E$.
 - `reps`: integer, simulation replicates.
 - `adjusted`: integer, indicator of covariate adjustment.
 Adjusted if `adjusted = 1`; unadjusted if `adjusted = 0`.
-- `tv`: numeric, true value, needs to be calculated before running the simulation.
+- `tv`: double, true value, needs to be calculated before running the simulation.
-- `ei`: integer, index of the simulation experiment, from 1 to 4.
+- `experiment`: integer, index of the simulation experiment, from 1 to 4.
+For more detailed information about the experiment, please see below.
 - `out`: character, where to store the outputs.